AINetworkLab/MycoStore/README.md

   - Handles interactions with the database.
 - **`model/`**: Database schema definitions.
 - **`services/`**: Core business logic and service implementations.
-  - Includes TensorFlow-specific logic for handling AI models and MinIO services.
+  - Includes TensorFlow and Pytorch specific logic for handling AI models and MinIO services.
 - **`utils/`**: General utility functions and scripts for various tasks.

 ## 3. **Prerequisites**